Ellen DeGeneres Has No Interest in Interviewing Donald Trump

 "I mean, I know him from Celebrity Apprentice because when we first started the show... we filmed something with him.
 I flew in his helicopter and did a bit with him," she explained of her brief past connection to the president.
 "So I knew him then.
 I have not spoken to him since he he's run for president or become president."

-Lauer pressed her, asking if she'd be interested in having him on the show.
+Lauer then asked if she'd be interested in having him on the show.
 But after a thoughtful pause, DeGeneres's answer was an unequivocal negative.

 "Um, no," she responded, to applause from the studio audience.
 "Because I'm not gonna change his mind.
 He's against everything I stand for."
-DeGeneres, who received the 2016 Presidential Medal of Freedom from Barack Obama, has been openly opposed to Trump's stances on immigration and equal rights.
+DeGeneres, who received the 2016 Presidential Medal of Freedom from Barack Obama, has been vocally critical of Trump.